Actify

 Staff Meeting Opening Script (Reusable Weekly)

-Alright everyone, before we start — our 10 minutes.
-Shout-outs first: who wants to recognize a colleague?
-[Pause for 2-3 shares] This week's question: [Insert prompt — rotate from list below] - What's one thing your students taught YOU this week? - What's a classroom strategy you stole from a colleague? - If you could teach any subject for one day, what would it be? - What's keeping you going this week?
+Alright — 10 minutes before we dive in.
+Shout-outs: who wants to recognize a colleague?
+[Pause for 2–3 shares] This week's question — pick one and rotate: - What's one thing your students taught YOU this week? - What's a classroom strategy you borrowed from a colleague? - If you could teach any subject for one day, what would it be? - What's keeping you going right now?
 Pair up, 2 minutes each.
-Go.
-[After 4 min] Energy check: 1 to 5 fingers, how are we doing?
-[Scan room] Thanks.
-Let's get into the agenda.
+[After 4 min] Energy check — hold up 1 to 5 fingers.
+[Scan room] Got it.
+Into the agenda.

 Shout-Out Board Starter Notes

-Use these to seed the board before announcing it: - '[Name] — thank you for covering 3rd period Tuesday.
-You saved my week.' - '[Name] — the hallway display you put up made every kid who walked by smile.' - '[Name] in the office — you handle 100 problems a day and make it look easy.
-We notice.' - '[Name] — I used your strategy for [topic] and it worked perfectly.
-Thank you for sharing.'
-Put 3-4 of these up before the board goes live.
+Seed the board before you announce it — an empty board feels awkward: - '[Name] — you covered 3rd period Tuesday without being asked.
+That was everything.' - '[Name] — the hallway display you put up made every kid smile.
+Nice work.' - '[Name] in the office — you handle 100 problems a day and make it look easy.
+We see it.' - '[Name] — I tried your strategy for [topic] this week and it worked.
+Thank you.'
+Put 3–4 up before it goes live.

 Principal's End-of-Week Staff Message

-Happy Friday, team.
-This week's wins: - [Specific student or classroom achievement] - [Something a staff member did that mattered] - [A data point or milestone worth celebrating] This week's shout-outs from the board: - [Quote 1-2 from the physical board] Next week heads-up: [One thing to know] Have a real weekend.
-You earned it.
+Happy Friday, everyone.
+Wins from this week: - [Specific student or classroom moment] - [Something a staff member did that mattered] - [A number or milestone worth celebrating] From the shout-out board: - [Quote one or two notes verbatim] Heads up for next week: [One thing to know] Have a real weekend — you earned it.

 PD Day Activity Plan (Team Building Block)

-BLOCK: Teacher Connection (30 min) 0:00-0:05 — Warm-up: 'What's one thing you're proud of from this semester?'
-(Round-robin) 0:05-0:15 — Teaching Hack Exchange: each person shares one strategy in small groups of 4 0:15-0:25 — Cross-department problem-solving: mixed groups tackle one school-wide challenge (e.g., 'How do we improve hallway transitions?')
-0:25-0:30 — Report back: one insight per group Materials: sticky notes, markers, timer Facilitator prep: 5 minutes DO NOT: play music over conversation, use 'getting to know you' bingo, or make anyone stand up and move to corners of the room.
+BLOCK: Teacher Connection (30 min) 0:00–0:05 — Warm-up: 'What's one thing you're proud of from this semester?'
+(Round-robin, optional to share) 0:05–0:15 — Teaching Hack Exchange: groups of 4, each person shares one thing working right now in their classroom 0:15–0:25 — Mixed-group problem-solving: tackle one real school challenge together (e.g., 'How do we make hallway transitions less chaotic?')
+0:25–0:30 — One insight per group, reported back Materials: sticky notes, markers, timer Facilitator prep: 5 minutes Skip: music playing over conversation, 'find someone who' bingo, moving to corners of the room.

 Expected Results